Xxlilsolid/Midi2Keyboard/README.md

 - [ ] Abide by the naming conventions
 - [ ] Ability to pause and unpause songs w/o stopping the whole song
 - [ ] Kind of far fetched, but able to download .mid files to use with the programme
+- [ ] PKGBUILD would be cool ig
+- [ ] Project logo for README and icon in bar

 List subject to change